Bisection: Angle bisector

 To bisect an angle with straightedge and compass, one draws a circle whose center is the vertex.
 The circle meets the angle at two points: one on each leg.
 Using each of these points as a center, draw two circles of the same size.
 The intersection of the circles (two points) determines a line that is the angle bisector.

 The proof of the correctness of this construction is fairly intuitive, relying on the symmetry of the problem.
+Formal proofs refer to basic properties of the rhombus and congruent triangles.
 The trisection of an angle (dividing it into three equal parts) cannot be achieved with the compass and ruler alone (this was first proved by Pierre Wantzel).